Git-with-Drew/TravelWithEase/README.md

-# TravelEase Contact Form - Serverless AWS Solution
+# Travel Agency Contact Form - Serverless AWS Solution

 A production-ready, serverless contact form system built with AWS services and Terraform.
 A modern responsive frontend with a robust backend that auto processes submissions, saves and stores captured data, and sends email notifications.
 This project demonstrates secure cloud architecture, Infrastructure as Code best practices, and full-stack development capabilities.